Loot Card "World of Warcraft" Pets: a Guide to TCG Battle Pets

 The Tuskarr Kite card from the Scourgewar TCG expansion is a rare card (1/132 booster packs) and, according to wowtcgloot.com, is currently selling for approximately $75.

-This TCG card rates as JAW-DROPPING.
+This card is rated JAW-DROPPING.
 This kite will get you noticed.
 It's big, flashy, and most players have yet to see one.
 If you want attention, it's a good choice.
 However, weighing cost versus value, $75 seems like a hefty price to justify for one pet.

 4. Rocket Chicken